vercel/next.js/examples/with-external-stylesheets-and-postcss/README.md

 cd with-external-stylesheet-and-postcss
 ```

-To get this example running you just need to
+To get this example running you must

     npm install .
     npm run dev

-Visit [http://localhost:3000](http://localhost:3000) and try edit `pages/style.css`.
+Visit [http://localhost:3000](http://localhost:3000) and try edit `pages/styles.css`.
 Your changes should be picked up instantly.

 Deploy it to the cloud with [now](https://zeit.co/now) ([download](https://zeit.co/download))